Stephen-Adom/covidio/README.md

 # 📖 [Covido] <a name="about-project"></a>

 Covido is an app designed to help users stay up-to-date on the latest COVID-19 statistics from around the world.
 The app features two main pages: the Dashboard and the Details page.
-It is built with Reactjs, PrimeReact and TailwindCSS
+It is built with Reactjs, PrimeReact and TailwindCSS.
+Here is a link to the live project overview [live demo](https://drive.google.com/file/d/17BvE2SK8XZ_zEzcVFOggaJAk7sB49_ow/view?usp=sharing)

 ## 🛠 Built With <a name="built-with"></a>